powolnymarcel/UserAuth/README.md

 <p>Utilisation de angular-toaster, permet de prendre en charge les messages, par exemple si l'utilisateur tape un mauvais</p>
 <p>mot de passe on aura une façon élegante d'indiquer qu'il y a une erreur.</p>
 <p>Approche de GRUNT</p>
+Heroku Sleeping:
+If an app has a web dyno, and that web dyno receives no traffic in a 30 minute period, the web dyno will sleep.
+In addition to the web dyno sleeping, the worker dyno (if present) will also sleep.
+If a sleeping web dyno receives web traffic, it will become active again after a very short delay.
+If the app has a worker dyno that was scaled up before sleeping, it will be scaled up again too.

 #MISE EN PLACE
 Etapes: